meconlen/meanFib/README.md

 This is a Fibonacci numbers app implemented in a MEAN stack.
 The purpose of the app is to take a number n and compute the n'th Fibonacci number.

+# Install
+Run

+	$ npm install

+to install the libraries (express) and run

+	$ node server.js

+to run the server!

+You may wish to edit the port and host options in server.js

 # Server

 The server has two (useful) routes.